cookiecutter-openedx/.github/profile/README.md

 ![Cookiecutter workflow](https://github.com/cookiecutter-openedx/.github/blob/main/doc/cookiecutter-workflow.png)

-The cookiecutter project helps you to focus on the pink boxes.
+The cookiecutter project helps you to focus on the blue boxes by saving you time keeping the gray and black boxes working as expected.
 It provides as nearly as is possible, "1-click" solutions for the gray and black boxes.

 ![Open edX environment](https://github.com/cookiecutter-openedx/.github/blob/main/doc/openedx-use-case.png)